aliceoq/help-center-content/docs/tutorials/en/setting-up-payments-with-fintoc.md

 subcategory: 3tDGibM2tqMyqIyukqmmMw
 ---

 At VTEX, it is possible to integrate with the Fintoc.
-With this connector, your store can make sales through the Fintoc.
+With this provider, your store can make sales through the Fintoc.

-To configure Fintoc affiliation, follow the steps below:
+To configure Fintoc, follow the steps below:

-1. In the VTEX Admin, go to __Store Settings > Payments > Settings__, or type __Settings__ in the search bar at the top of the page.
+1. In the VTEX Admin, go to __Store Settings > Payment > Providers__, or type __Providers__ in the search bar at the top of the page.
-2. In the __Gateway affiliations__ tab, click on the `+` button.
+2. On the providers screen, click the `New Provider` button.
-3. Click on the __Fintoc__ connector.
+3. Type the name __Fintoc__ in the search bar and click on the name of the provider.
 4. Fill in the __Application Key__, __Application Token__ y __Secret Key__ fields with data provided by your account Fintoc.
 5. If an alert message appears indicating the need to install the app, click on the `Install app` button and follow the installation instructions.
 6. Click on `Save`.